justmarkham/DAT7/README.md

 **ROC Resources:**
 * Rahul Patwari has a great video on [ROC Curves](https://www.youtube.com/watch?v=21Igj5Pr6u4) (12 minutes).
 * [An introduction to ROC analysis](http://people.inf.elte.hu/kiss/13dwhdm/roc.pdf) is a very readable paper on the topic.
+* These [lesson notes](http://ebp.uga.edu/courses/Chapter%204%20-%20Diagnosis%20I/8%20-%20ROC%20curves.html) from a course at the University of Georgia include some simple, real-world examples of the use of ROC curves.
+* ROC curves can be used across a wide variety of applications, such as [comparing different feature sets](http://research.microsoft.com/pubs/205472/aisec10-leontjeva.pdf) for detecting fraudulent Skype users, and [comparing different classifiers](http://www.cse.ust.hk/nevinZhangGroup/readings/yi/Bradley_PR97.pdf) on a number of popular datasets.
 * This blog post about [Amazon Machine Learning](https://aws.amazon.com/blogs/aws/amazon-machine-learning-make-data-driven-decisions-at-scale/) contains a neat [graphic](https://media.amazonwebservices.com/blog/2015/ml_adjust_model_1.png) showing how classification threshold affects different evaluation metrics.
+* This short notebook demonstrates how ROC curves and AUC are only sensitive to the [rank ordering of predicted probabilities](http://nbviewer.ipython.org/github/justmarkham/DAT7/blob/master/notebooks/12_roc_auc_rank_ordering.ipynb).

 **Cross-Validation Resources:**
 * scikit-learn has extensive documentation on [model evaluation](http://scikit-learn.org/stable/modules/model_evaluation.html).